pangnasun/IMCapstoneProject/Blog Post Four/readme.md

 This scene also includes an underwater quest where the player needs to deep deep to find the hidden treasure.
+Creating underwater effect was tricky, so it required a lot of time and debugging.
+Now that I have it running, I will able to add more objectss and characters to make this scene more complete.

 https://user-images.githubusercontent.com/47574691/155342927-d9c1333d-1694-46c0-850a-66bd85cf4f66.mp4